-Your specialist works with a multidisciplinary team (MDT) to recommend the best treatment for you.
-This can include more than one type of treatment.
+Your specialist works with a multidisciplinary team (MDT) to recommend the best treatment options for you.
+The Canrefer website has information about MDTs in NSW.

 It is important to understand your treatment options.
 The specialist will explain these to you, and together you will agree on a treatment plan.

 The best treatment for your cancer depends on several things: